Tips for PHP Security

 Final Thoughts

-While this list is a good starting point for teams who want to improve their PHP security, it’s far from comprehensive.
+While this list is a good starting point for teams who want to learn more about PHP security best practices, it’s far from comprehensive.
 Ultimately, PHP application security is an ongoing effort, and one that requires time, buy-in, and continued prioritization within your organization.
-Without that, maintaining security will necessitate working with a third party to ensure that security.
+Without that, maintaining PHP application security will necessitate working with a third party.

 Back to top